 Preparing for this Tutorial

-The tutorial An Introduction to Jython Scripting provides instruction for using the Jython Shell, basic Jython terminology and contains the preparatory material for this lesson.
-Beginning users of McIDAS-V should review the material covered in the An Introduction to Jython Scripting tutorial before proceeding with this lesson.
+Beginning users of McIDAS-V should review the material covered in the An Introduction to Jython Scripting tutorial before proceeding with this lesson for instruction on using the Jython Shell, basic Jython terminology and the preparatory material for this lesson.

 This lesson will use the term “VisAD data object.”
 A VisAD data object contains the data as well as detailed information about a data’s structure and type.
-These objects can also contain units, times and geospatial information.
+These objects can also contain units, temporal and geospatial information.
 In this tutorial, an introduction to the VisAD data object is presented as well as a general introduction to accessing the information within the data object.

-A new feature that targeted for release in McIDAS-V 1.6 is being introduced in this tutorial.
-This feature, the describe() function, is considered a beta version.
-Please use the describe() function with this knowledge and provide feedback on the Scripting Forum.
-McIDAS-V development benefits from user feedback.
-Feedback includes bug reports from users, requests for new functionality, and examples of the software in use.
-To use the describe() function in McIDAS-V 1.5, a plugin will need to be installed:

-In the Main Display, select Tools -> Plugins -> Manage to open the Plugin Manager.

-In the Plugin Manager, select File -> Install Plugin From File.

-Select '<local-path>/Data/UserFunctions/describe_plugin.jar'.

-Click Open.

-Exit this McIDAS-V session.

-Open a new session of McIDAS-V. This installs the plugin.

 Introduction to Data Manipulation in McIDAS-V

 Load the '<local-path>/Data/UserFunctions/load_grid.py' script provided with this tutorial into the Jython Shell (Tools -> Formulas -> Jython Shell).
 In the input field of the Jython Shell, type:

-editFile('<local-path>/Data/UserFunctions/load_grid.py')
+editFile('<local-path>/Data/UserFunctions/load_grid.py', encoding='UTF-8')

-Click Evaluate (or Shift+Enter) to load script into Jython Shell.
+Click Evaluate (or Shift+Enter) to load the script into the Jython Shell.

+Click Evaluate again to execute the script.

-Use the standard Jython function type() to display the class of the data contained in h8b1:
+Use the standard Jython function type() to display the class of the data contained in g17b1:

-print type(h8b1) alternatively, use “?” rather than “print”
+print type(g17b1)

 Click Evaluate.

-The h8b1 object belongs to a class called “MappedGeoGridFlatField.”
-This class type is returned when data is loaded via the loadFile() function.
+The g17b1 object belongs to a class called “MappedGeoGridFlatField.”
+This class is returned when data is loaded via the loadFile() function.

 The Jython built-in type function does not describe how the data is structured.
 The JPythonMethod library built into McIDAS-V contains a function called “whatTypes()”.
 This function describes the structure of any VisAD data object. whatTypes can be used for debugging.
 In the input field of the Jython Shell, type: